 Well done, Luïc, well done, indeed!

-Unfortunately, afterwards we succombed to the offer of a small, insignificante dessert …
+Unfortunately, afterward, we succumbed to the offer of a small, insignificant dessert …

-… lemon tart with marshmellow topping and whipped cream, oh so divine!
+… lemon tart with marshmallow topping and whipped cream, oh so divine!

 Will I ever, EVER be able to walk it off?
 Not likely ……